 The Director of DRO may designate an alternate approach via memorandum to achieve inspector qualification.
 The memorandum should outline how the alternate approach will ensure inspector program competencies outlined in IMC 1245 Attachment 2 “Inspector Competencies” are satisfied.

+As discussed in section 03.18, some specialized and advanced training may be beneficial for certain inspections.
+This specialized and advanced training is promulgated in Appendices C and D and includes: C7 (Fire Protection Inspector), C14 (Cybersecurity Inspector), D2 (Inservice Inspection Advanced-Level Training), D3 (Fire Protection Advanced-Level Training) and D4 (Electrical Advanced-Level Training).
+Unless specified in the applicable IMC 1245 Appendix or Inspection Procedure, inspectors who are qualified C1 or C2 may be able to conduct inspections associated with the above specialized and advanced training.

 05.03 Final Qualification Activity.